Native American Day: A Time for Connection and Team-Building

 Native American Day team-building activities

-We picked experiences that will help your team connect with the nature and people around them.
+We picked experiences that will help your team connect with nature and the people around them.
+These activities are not meant to replace important cultural conversations on this day.
+They are meant to create a fun and positive setting to bring these conversations up.
 For more experiences in your city, make sure to visit our home page!

 You can book all group activities on Spaciously with a few clicks.
 All prices are upfront.
 All hosts are small business owners: instructors, artisans, and creators.
 You also get a dedicated coordinator to smooth out all logistical details.